Parth099/Azure-Certs/AZ-104/03 - Storage/02 - Storage Accounts Data Redundancy and Access Tiers.md

 + **GZRS** - 6 copies exist.
 Primary region uses ZRS while secondary region uses LRS.
 	+ Has the same options as GRS with the read-only vs default.

+Only GRS and GZRS options are replicated asynchronously, the other options are synchronously.
+Note you **cannot** choose the replication region; MS has paired regions preset.

 ## Access Tiers
 There is a cost for storing and accessing objects.